AnthonyK213/nvim/README.md

       - Functions:
         - Chinese characters count
         - LaTeX compile recipes
+        - Git lazy push(commit all and push all)
         - Bullets auto-insertion and auto-arrangement
         - Search cword or selection in system default browser
         - Append orgmode style time stamp to the end of current line